snh/dockerfiles/ka9q-radio/README.md

 -v /opt/ka9q-radio/data:/var/lib/ka9q-radio \
 ka9q-radio /bin/sh -c "cat /var/lib/ka9q-radio/fft.log | sort | uniq | fft-gen -v -v"
 ```

+You should re-run this command periodically to add any new FFT transforms to the wisdom file.
+Remembering that `radiod` will need to be restarted to pick up any changes to the wisdom file.

 ## Miscellaneous notes